benthepoet/benpaulhanna/content/posts/creating-a-drag-and-drop-list-in-elm.md

 Category: Blog
 Date: 06-18-2018 13:37:00
 Series: Practical Elm
-Status: draft

 In doing some research for a potential project I decided to see how drag and drop functionality can be implemented in Elm.

 Thankfully, it looks like it's not too hard to achieve since drag and drop is now part of the HTML5 standard.

-With that said I'm going to construct an application that allows you to add build a list by dragging an element one or more times onto the list.
-We'll start with a `beginnerProgram` since we won't need `init` or `subscriptions`.
+To demonstrate this I'll show you how to build an application that allows you to construct a list by dragging items onto it.

+# Bootstrap the application

+To get things started we'll start with a `beginnerProgram` since we won't need `init` or `subscriptions`.

 https://ellie-app.com/y7qfpb8R7za1